-African American Studies at the University of Houston was established in 1969 in response to student protest.
-Since then, the discipline has continued to move forward with innovative course offerings, focusing on the history, culture, life and contributions that people of African descent have made to the world.
+The University of Houston, due to student protest, created the African American Studies Program in 1969.
+After more than 50 years, that program became a department.
+Throughout the years, the discipline continued to move forward with innovative course offerings, focusing on the history, culture, life and contributions that people of African descent have made to the world.
 Moreover, since its inception, AAS has added new courses, received additional and continuous funding, stimulated increased student interest and expanded its associated cultural activities and community presence.

 For more general information, call the department of African American studies at 713.743.2811.